Black Men Hit Harder by Breast Cancer

 Similar to studies in women, Black men are more likely to have more aggressive breast cancer than white men.

 A study is a reminder that breast cancer does occur in men, especially in elderly men.
-And like African American women, African American men are hit harder by breast cancer than their white counterparts.
-After diagnosis, African American men are three times more likely to die from breast cancer than white men.
-This difference is probably due to the same factors suggested by research involving African American women.
+And like Black women, Black men are hit harder by breast cancer than their white counterparts.
+After diagnosis, Black men are three times more likely to die from breast cancer than white men.
+This difference is probably due to the same factors suggested by research involving Black women.

 One factor may be different approaches to treatment.
-In this study, African American men were less likely than white men to be referred to an oncologist or get chemotherapy for breast cancer; this may be because of disparities in healthcare for African American men.
+In this study, Black men were less likely than white men to be referred to an oncologist or get chemotherapy for breast cancer; this may be because of disparities in healthcare for Black men.

-Still, research suggests that breast cancers in African American men and women may have different genes than breast cancers in whites.
-These different genes could explain why the breast cancers in African American men were much more likely to be large and spread to the lymph nodes when diagnosed.
+Still, research suggests that breast cancers in Black men and women may have different genes than breast cancers in whites.
+These different genes could explain why the breast cancers in Black men were much more likely to be large and spread to the lymph nodes when diagnosed.